neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 Assessing the quality of spike-sorting is a key to producing high-quality data.

-These two papers provide a nice introduction to quality metrics of spike sorting:
+These two papers provide a nice introduction to quality metrics for assessing spike sorting outputs:

 [Hill et al. (2011).
 Quality Metrics to Accompany Spike Sorting of Extracellular Signals. *Journal of Neuroscience*.](https://www.jneurosci.org/content/31/24/8699)